jjeanius/cli-data-gem-assessment-v-000/chefilicious/lib/Notes.md

 * The application will scrape the information from various company websites and allow the consumer to see product information and make a selection.

-* Comparing the following categories
+* The application will collect the following information:
-Food, Price, Rating, Calorie Count, Delivery Date
+Food, Price, Allergens, Serving_Size, Skill, Cooking_time

 * Type of Meal:
 Breakfast, Lunch, Dinner, Dessert, Date Night